Kysraew/llm-agent-strategy-game/README.md

 ## Config
 Main config is stored in src/config.yaml.
 This config is responsibile for running games.
-We can specify many running modes:
-- solo: runs just one game with specified agents
-- arena:
-    We can add pass it ti AgentFactory.generate_many_llm_agents multiple prompt names and this will generate agent permutation
+Default main.py and config.yaml are set to use arena_settings and be able to generate and run multiple agents.
 In config we can register new prompt types in prompts_settings by adding new element to the list containing name and path.

 We create llm agents by listing all promp types and prompt names.